Series:

 Ideal for KS3 and KS4

-Each of the three packs is provided on CD-ROM and contains 40 investigations.
+Each of the three packs is provided in PDF format and contains 40 investigations.
 The packs come in ascending order of difficulty, from fully structured to very open-ended, to suit different ages and abilities.

 Set A